SCLK-0/techconnect/docs/archive/HOW-TO-REAPPROVE-REJECTED-TUTORS.md

 ---

-## Solution 2: Add Rejected Tutors Tab (Recommended Enhancement)
+## Solution 2: Add Declined Tutors Tab (Recommended Enhancement)

 ### What to Add:
-Create a new tab in the Approvals page to view rejected tutors with the ability to:
+Create a new tab in the Approvals page to view declined tutors with the ability to:
-1. View all rejected tutors
+1. View all declined tutors
-2. See rejection date
+2. See declination date
 3. Re-approve with one click
 4. Permanently delete if needed